Finlayson: B.C.’s economy devastated by pandemic – and the measures taken to contain it - Trail Daily Times

 A change of direction is necessary if policy-makers are interested in kick starting economic recovery and making British Columbia a top-ranked jurisdiction for new private sector investment and entrepreneurial activity.

-Jock Finlayson is executive vice president and chief policy officer of the Business Council of British Columbia
+Jock Finlayson is executive vice president and chief policy officer of the B.C. business council.